-Family offices are increasing investments in private equity, venture capital, and alternative assets as they pursue long-term growth, portfolio diversification, and greater control over investment strategies.
+Family offices are rapidly increasing investments in private equity, venture capital, and alternative assets as they pursue long-term growth, diversification, and greater control over investment strategies.

-Private equity has become one of the fastest-growing investment categories for family offices.
+Private equity has become one of the fastest-growing investment categories among modern family offices.

 Many organizations view private equity investments as an opportunity to: